-Erin M. Riley’s tapestries depicting sexual experiences, flashes of confrontation or disaster and personal routine are unique in an age of on-demand intimate imagery.
-The hours of craft that Erin’s work demands provoke deeper scrutiny of the kind of images that have been normalised in a hyper-sexualised world and command the viewer to look beyond the surface of the image and its composition.
+[E]rin M. Riley is an artist based in Brooklyn.
+Her tapestries depicting sexual experiences, flashes of confrontation or disaster and personal routine are unique in an age of on demand intimate imagery.
+The hours of craft that Erin’s work demands provokes deeper scrutiny of the kind of images that have been normalised in a hyper-sexualised world and command the viewer to look beyond the surface of the image and its composition.
 Deeper consideration promotes the concept that the images we consume are not simply collections of bare skin, clothes, personal belongings or descriptions of events; they are actually documents of the human experience, however banal, contrived or casual.

 In further contrast to readily available imagery, the tapestries focus largely on the female experience, offering a vital contrast to the worlds of television, news, film, porn and advertising that remain firmly entrenched in the tropes of the male gaze.

 See a selection of Erin’s work and read her words below.
 Follow her on Instagram here.